NHACP-IF/NHACP-specification/nhacp-specification.md

 through e.g. a network service, the network adapter must buffer these messages until the NABU requests to see them.

-All messages exchanged use the big-endian byte order.
+All messages exchanged use the little-endian byte order.
 Thus, a 16 bit number 0xaa00 is transmitted as the two bytes 0x00 and 0xaa.

 Each message consists of a 16 bit length field followed by the number of bytes indicated by the length field.
 The maximum length of a